 When we stand up to speak in public, we’re modeling reality for our audience.
 We’re telling (and showing) them what we think is important to know, and where we think they ought to focus.

-We can use that power to reinforce outdated stereotypes.
+We can use that power to reinforce outdated stereotypes… or we can use it to reinforce reality.

-Or we can use it to support the reality that, with every passing day, gendered language is less accurate, less equitable, and less reflective of the world we really live in.
+What is that reality?
+It’s that — with every passing day — gendered language is less accurate, less equitable, and less reflective of the real world we live in.

 In 25 years of speaker coaching, I’ve helped my individual speaker coaching clients develop their strengths and skills to become authentic and effective communicators.

 Along the way, I’ve developed tips for everything from small talk to speaking up in meetings, from managing fear to making an impact.